“Legal and Compliance.” “Legal.” “Compliance.” “Compliance and Legal.” “Law.” “Lawyer.” “Counsel.” “Compliant.”

 - Educate employees on compliance policies

 - Identify potential issues that could become compliance problems

 - Are experts in the regulations the company has to comply with and prioritizes staying up to date with them

 - Love acronyms

 What do you mean when you say, “everything comes down to risk?”
-I mean that most things you do as a product manager will involve evaluating risk (what are the risks associated with that decision, what’s our execution risk, etc.) and similarly, legal and compliance make most of their decisions based on the risk of various outcomes.
+I mean that most things you do as a product manager will involve evaluating risk (what are the risks associated with that decision, what’s our execution risk, etc.).
+Similarly, legal and compliance make most of their decisions based on the risk of various outcomes.
 Making a copy change on a page hidden behind authentication that only 10% of active users see is very different than making an auto-decisioning change that impacts 100% of new applicants for your product.
-You’ll often need to use your judgement (which will definitely improve over time) to determine what types of things you should get in front of with legal and compliance.
+You’ll often need to use your judgment (which will improve over time) to determine what types of things you should get in front of with legal and compliance.

 Should I be scared of meeting with legal and compliance?
 I don’t know.
 Maybe.
 Did you do something wrong?
 Probably not.
 If it’s just your first time and you’ve heard that the lawyer was a stud football player who is very big, then don’t be scared.
 Establish a relationship and open lines of communications early in your tenure with a new company.
 It’ll make dropping by for unannounced, 5-minute chats about ‘if we should have a real meeting on x’ much easier.